James Sulak is FlightAware’s VP of Engineering.

 A small team of engineers can pull off amazing feats.
-Communication is simple and the mission is clear; things just click and code flows like water.
+Communication is simple and the mission is clear and things just click and code flows like water.

 But success leads to growth, and growth erodes the effectiveness of this easy informal communication.
-This isn’t because of a conspiracy of pointy-haired bosses but because communication in large groups is exponentially more complicated.
+This isn’t because of a conspiracy of pointy-haired bosses, but because communication in large groups is exponentially more complicated.
 It requires meetings, emails, and formal tickets.
 Alignment is harder.
-Work slows down.
+Things slow down.
 An elephant has a slower metabolism than a mouse.

 2. Optimize communication

-One thing I’ve come to believe differentiates our approach from that of many engineering teams is how highly we value communication skills.
-We expect people on our team to express themselves well both in writing and in person, and to have difficult conversations in a way that empowers.
+One thing I’ve come to believe that truly differentiates our approach from that of many engineering teams is that we value communication skills.
+We expect people on our team to express themselves well in writing and in person, and to have difficult conversations in a way that empowers.

 Communication gets harder as a team grows.
 The number of possible 1-1 communication channels increases proportionally to the square of the number of people.
 People know each other less, so it becomes easier to miscommunicate; at the very same time, effective communication becomes more critical.
 You need new layers—middle managers—that introduce even more possible communication channels and complexity.